BeNrn/RemoteSensing_Repository/README.md

   - lidR
  After comparing the three delineation algorithms, the trees in the study area were segmented with itcSegment.
 ## 3 Forest structure analysis
+ The forest structure analysis incorporates not only the spatial information in direction of latitude and longitude but also in the direction of the vertical axis.
+This allows the determination of the tree height.
+Based on the three dimensional information, shannon entropy and descriptive statistics were calculated.
+The results allow the estimation of forest structure information.

 ## 4 Tree species forcast

 ## Sources
  - Dalponte, M. (2018): Individual Tree Crowns Segmentation. https://cran.r-project.org/web/packages/itcSegment/index.html.
 [Zugriff: 10.12.2018]